nemonik/hands-on-DevOps/readme.md

 **NOTE**

 - Vagrant respects `SSL_CERT_FILE` and `CURL_CA_BUNDLE` environment variables used to point to cacert bundles.
 If you run into SSL errors, you may have `SSL_CERT_FILE` and/or `CURL_CA_BUNDLE` environment variable files set requiring you to add MITRE CA certificates to the file specified by these environment variables.
 If you use the `set_env.sh` at the root of the project it will unset these environment variables forcing vagrant to use its cacert.pem file you replace above.
+The same site has the Mac OS X download.
+The installation is less involved.

 #### 8.5.1.3.
 Installing Vagrant plugins